reduxframework/docs/docs/guides/advanced/increasing-the-memory-limit.md

 If you have access to your PHP.ini file, change the line in PHP.ini

-If your line shows 32M try 64M:
+If your line shows 32M, try 64M:

 ```text
 memory_limit = 64M ; Maximum amount of memory a script may consume (64MB)
 ```

-If you don’t have access to PHP.ini try adding this to an .htaccess file:
+If you don’t have access to PHP.ini, try adding this to an .htaccess file:

 ```text
 php_value memory_limit 64M